Thesis preparation and submission

 At Monash each graduate research student has a supervisory team.
 Of this group, the main supervisor is responsible for approaching potential examiners for their students' thesis.
 Initial discussions normally take place at the student’s final milestone review and it is recommended that examiners are approached at least 4-6 weeks before expected submission.

-An email template is available for use when inviting potential examiners to examine a thesis.
+An email template is available for supervisors to use when inviting potential examiners to examine a thesis.

 In addition, when considering appropriate examiners, please note that if an examiner is subject to Sanctions laws, we are unable to provide payment for their thesis examination.